lcloss/simple-permission/readme.md

 So, the permission `users_create` determine if the user can create users, and the permission `users_list` determine if the user can list users.

-You can customize the permissions by editing the `database\seeders\SimplePermissionPermissionsSeeder.php` file.
+You can customize the permissions by editing the `database\seeders\SimplePermissionPermissionSeeder.php` file.

 To protect a route, you can use the `can` middleware:
 ```php